henrique-coder/turbodl/README.md

 # >>> │ --help                                                           Show this message and exit.                                                                                                                                 │
 # >>> ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯

-turbodl https://example.com/file.txt [...] path/to/file  # Tip: use -cs argument to set your connection speed and accelerate the download
+turbodl https://example.com/file.txt [...] path/to/file  # Tip: use -cs argument to set your connection speed in Mbps and accelerate the download
 # >>> file.txt ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 35.6/35.6 kB 36.2 MB/s 0:00:00 100%
 ```